scalar-labs/scalardb-analytics-postgresql/README.md

 # ScalarDB Analytics with PostgreSQL

-ScalarDB Analytics with PostgreSQL expand [ScalarDB](https://www.scalar-labs.com/scalardb/) capabilities to support various queries, including joins and aggregations databases and enable users to run advanced processing, such as ad-hoc analysis.
+ScalarDB Analytics with PostgreSQL expands the capabilities of [ScalarDB](https://www.scalar-labs.com/scalardb/) to support various queries, including joins and aggregations, and enables users to run advanced processing, such as ad-hoc analysis.

-ScalarDB Analytics with PostgreSQL, as the name suggests, uses PostgreSQL to execute queries with the data that ScalarDB manages, enabling users to perform various queries that PostgreSQL supports.
-Refer to the [docs](#docs) for more information.
+ScalarDB Analytics with PostgreSQL, as the name suggests, uses PostgreSQL to execute queries on the data that ScalarDB manages, enabling users to perform various queries that PostgreSQL supports.
+For details, see the [docs](#docs).

-## Online Documentation
+## Online documentation

 - [How to Install ScalarDB Analytics with PostgreSQL in Your Local Environment by Using Docker](https://scalardb.scalar-labs.com/docs/latest/scalardb-analytics-postgresql/installation/)
 - [Getting Started with ScalarDB Analytics with PostgreSQL](https://scalardb.scalar-labs.com/docs/latest/scalardb-analytics-postgresql/getting-started/)